Golf Guides · 24 February 2026

 Golf in South Africa or Morocco?
 An Honest Comparison

-By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 2 June 2026 South Africa or Morocco for a golf trip — which is better?
+South Africa By The Golf Planet Holidays Team · Golf-travel specialists since 1981 · Published 24 February 2026 At a glance South Africa or Morocco for a golf trip — which is better?
 Neither is simply ‘better’; they suit different golfers.
-South Africa, played from the Cape around Cape Town, Stellenbosch, Hermanus and Somerset West, pairs world-class golf with vineyards, […]
+South Africa, played from the Cape around Cape Town, Stellenbosch, Hermanus and Somerset West, […]

 There are two ways to chase the sun with a set of clubs in the boot, and golfers ask us about both constantly.
 South Africa or Morocco?
 One answers with the Cape — vineyards rolling to the sea, game reserves an hour from the first tee, light that photographers travel for.
 The other answers with Marrakech and the Atlantic coast — short-haul warmth, mint tea after the round, a culture that arrives the moment you land.